-The focus of FOS is to provide treatment options that meet the specific needs of each client whose pet has been diagnosed with cancer.
+The focus of FOS is to provide treatment options that meet the specific needs of each family whose pet has been diagnosed with cancer.
 These options may include conventional chemotherapy, new investigational therapies, and palliative or supportive care.

-- Comprehensive consultation and examination – At the time of initial consultation, Dr. Mallett will perform an exam, discuss your pet’s diagnosis, and then make further recommendations regarding diagnostics and treatments as indicated.
+- Comprehensive consultation and examination – At the time of initial consultation, the oncologist will perform an exam, discuss your pet’s diagnosis, and then make further recommendations regarding diagnostics and treatments as indicated.
 This initial discussion usually takes about 1 hour, although additional time may be needed if same-day diagnostics and/or treatments are pursued.
 All veterinary cancer treatment plans are customized to meet the needs and goals of the individual patient and family.
 A combination of different treatment types often provides the best chance for a good long-term outcome.
 Your pet should be present for the consultation and should be fasted after 10pm the night before (water and medications can be given as usual); please let us know if your pet is diabetic when the appointment is scheduled.

 - Diagnostic tests for confirmation of diagnosis and cancer staging – If cancer is suspected, diagnostic recommendations may include lab work, x-rays, ultrasound, fine needle aspirates, biopsies, bone marrow aspirates and/or advanced imaging, such as CT or MRI.
 In veterinary medicine, cancers are generally grouped into 3 categories: 1) carcinomas (tumors derived from epithelial tissues), 2) sarcomas (tumors derived from connective tissues), and 3) round cell tumors (tumors derived from blood or immune cells).
 In addition to a definitive diagnosis, diagnostic tests may also provide a tumor “stage” and a tumor “grade” in some cases.
 “Stage” describes tumor size and where it has spread in the body.
 “Grade” describes what the cancer cells look like under a microscope following a biopsy.
 Staging and grading systems are different for different types of cancer.
 In most cases, lower stage and grade indicate a more favorable prognosis.
 After all of the pertinent results are obtained, the data points are integrated to provide comprehensive information regarding treatment options and prognosis.
 All cancers are not created equally; species, location, and diagnosis are very important to consider when determining a plan of action for an individual patient.
 Rates of growth and metastasis, response rates to various treatments, and prognoses can vary significantly based on these factors.